Millions start Hajj in shadow of Israel’s war on Gaza

 Uniting Muslims

-Hajj, one of the world’s largest religious gatherings, involves a series of rituals in Mecca and its surroundings in western Saudi Arabia that take several days to complete.

-Saudi authorities expect the number of pilgrims to exceed two million this year.
+Saudi authorities expect the number of pilgrims attending Hajj to exceed two million this year.

-Hajj, one of the world’s largest religious gatherings, involves a series of rituals in Mecca and its surroundings in western Saudi Arabia that take several days to complete.
+One of the world’s largest religious gatherings, it involves a series of rituals in Mecca and its surroundings in western Saudi Arabia that take several days to complete.

+Reporting in front of the Great Mosque of Mecca, Al Jazeera’s Hashem Ahelbarra said: “We’re expecting pilgrims … to perform the Friday prayers, to go to the plains of Mina to spend the night, and then tomorrow is going to be the very highlight of the Hajj with the day that they will spend in prayers, contemplation and incantations at the valley of Arafat.

+“This is an extremely complex operation … The Saudis are deploying massive personnel throughout this journey to ensure smooth traffic and safety for all the pilgrims,” he said.

 One of the five pillars of Islam, Hajj must be performed at least once by all Muslims who have the means to do so.